MelchiorDahrk/Expedition32/readme.md

 ## Changelog

 1.3.3

-Fixed a greeting for the Duel Side Quest to make it fire properly.
+Fixed a greeting for the Duel Side Quest to make it fire properly Silenced the Morag Tong fighters in the Monastery Improved placement of side quest doors in the white cliffs area Added better collision to floating tiles
+Fixed white cliffs shrine audio in OpenMW
+Fixed some typos
+Gave Melvin some basic spells for sale
+Filtered the quest start rumor to come from Temple or Morag Tong members Delayed the first narration pop up in the white cliffs area Improved object placement in The Greenhouse Atrium Cleaned up some out-of-bounds objects to improve performance in tower cell Dialogue tweaks to Morag Tong NPCs
+Better training options from the Morag Tong Masters in the Monastery Raised lock value on a door in the Monastery
+Fixed hole in the wall of Shards of Time
+Added painting to get back to the Shards of Time cell

 1.3.2
 Fixed fall script in The Garden